BHCharlton/School_District_Analysis/README.md

     | % Passing Reading | 96.79 | 96.79 |
     | % Overall Passing | 90.62 | 90.62 |

 * **Scores by School Type:** Thomas High School is listed as a Charter school within the district along with seven other schools.
 These school consistently perform better across the board, and generally mediate much of the district's overall averages.
-Once again, the new analysis resulted in minimal changes for Charter school in the district:
+Once again, the new analysis resulted in minimal changes for Charter schools in the district:

     |  | Original Analysis | Adjusted Analysis |
     | --- | --- | --- |